idfilatov/AWS_Transfer_Family/README.md

 AWS Transfer Family also provides logical directories as a built-in feature that maps multiple S3 buckets and files to a virtual directory.
 Logical directories simplify complex folder structures for data distribution without replicating files across multiple users.
 With this feature, you define and lock a specific user’s visibility into the data file-structure, have chroot-capabilities, and hide S3 bucket names and paths from users.

+Let's assume you have S3 bucket and want to use it like FTP-server for users.
+Each user has his own folder, and there is *shared* folder, to which everyone has access For the sake of privacy and security, you do not want to give one user access files of other users, but it is better to completely deprive them of the opportunity to see other people's folders.

 ## Before you start

 Requirements for working with AWS CDK: